margaretmz/Cartoonizer-with-TFLite/android/README.md

 Please read the detailed instructions on how to create the Android app application in this blog post (TODO: add link).

 ## TensorFlow Lite Model
-There are three TensorFlow Lite Models used in the Android app and see the [ml README](../ml/) for details.
+There are three TensorFlow Lite Models included in the Android app and see the [ml](../ml/) README for details.
 Android Studio ML Model Binding was used to import these models into the Android project.

 ## Requirements